microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In connection with `reference` Elements, Resources also have `reference` search parameters which allow querying for Resources with references to other Resources.

-For example, the following search is for all `DiagnosticReport` Resource instances that reference `Patient/f201`.
+For example, the following search queries a FHIR server for all `DiagnosticReport` Resource instances that reference `Patient/f201`.

 ```azurecli
 GET {{fhirurl}}/DiagnosticReport?subject=Patient/f201